 Compensation in Chicago Car Accident Lawsuits

-Damages are a legal concept that determines how much compensation a plaintiff is entitled to receive in a Chicago auto accident lawsuit.
+Damages are a legal concept that determines the amount of settlement compensation a plaintiff is entitled to receive in a Chicago auto accident lawsuit.
 The law recognizes certain types or categories of damages resulting from an auto accident for which successful plaintiffs are entitled to receive financial compensation.

 Illinois does not currently have any statutory caps or maximum limits on the type or amount of damages available to personal injury victims.
 This means that if you are seriously hurt in a Chicago car accident that was not your fault, you can get compensation for all legally recognized categories of damages.

-Medical Bills / Expenses: plaintiffs can get damages for any and all medical bills and expenses that they incur as a direct result of the car accident.
+Medical Bills / Expenses: Plaintiffs can get damages for any medical bills and expenses that they incur as a direct result of the car accident.
 This includes not just medical expenses that you have already incurred, but also estimated medical expenses that you will incur in the future.
 Damages are awarded even if these costs were covered by health insurance.

 Pain & Suffering: Illinois law allows damages to be awarded for mental pain and suffering related to injuries sustained in a car accident.
 The more severe and painful the injury, the more compensation a plaintiff can get for pain and suffering.
 If a case goes to trial, the judge or jury determines pain and suffering damages.